Surendra-Suthar/cli-d2h/README.md

 # NodeJS Command Line Application

 ### Overview:
-Create a D2H like command line application using NodeJS which will be a  standalone application with basic functionalities like viewing your balance, add  balance, view the tariff packages, add the channels to tariff packages if user has  sufficient balance etc.
+Create a command line application using NodeJS which will be a  standalone application with basic functionalities like viewing your balance, add  balance, view the tariff packages, add the channels to tariff packages if user has  sufficient balance etc.

 Show the output below to the user with welcome message when  application get initialized:
 Welcome.